ididdidi/CSharp-GlobalEvent/README.md

 ```

 ### Example of an extended signal
-The above signal example has two significant drawbacks:
-* The receiver can subscribe to it several times, and when sending a signal, the added method will be called as many times as it was added.
-* If no one is subscribed to the signal, the sender will send the signal to the void.
+The above signal example has significant drawback: if no one is subscribed to the signal, the sender will send the signal to the void.

 To successfully overcome these problems, you can implement the signal as follows:
 ```csharp